March 16, 2026 · Updated Apr 2, 2026 · Jake Mitchell

 3. Reduce deadhead.
 Planning your next load before you deliver the current one dramatically reduces empty miles.
 Even cutting deadhead from 15% to 8% of your miles improves margin by several percentage points.

 4. Fuel strategically.
-Using a fuel card, planning fuel stops in lower-cost states, and reducing idle time can save $0.05–$0.10 per mile on fuel alone.
+Using a fuel card instead of cash, planning fuel stops in lower-cost states, and reducing idle time can save $0.05–$0.10 per mile on fuel alone.

 5. Preventive maintenance.
-Staying current on maintenance prevents the expensive surprise repairs that crater margins.
+Staying current on a proper truck maintenance schedule prevents the expensive surprise repairs that crater margins.
 A $500 oil change is far less painful than a $12,000 DPF replacement.

 6. Review your insurance.
 Owner-operator insurance is highly competitive.
 If you haven't shopped your coverage in 2+ years, you may be paying 15–25% more than necessary.